telefonicasc/vcd_inventory/README.md

 # True if the inventory should return only powered-on VMs
 only_on: false

+# Match only vApps starting with this prefix
+only_prefix: ""

 # True to check DNAT rules at edges for mappings of port SSH 22
 check_dnat: true